hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   in a VCS push.
 If enabled, the working directory and trigger prefixes describe a set of paths which must contain changes for a VCS push to trigger a run.
 If disabled, any push will trigger a run.
 Defaults to `true`.
+* `global_remote_state` - (Optional) Whether the workspace allows all workspaces in the organization to access its state data during runs.
+If false, then only specifically approved workspaces can access its state (`remote_state_consumer_ids`).
+* `remote_state_consumer_ids` - (Optional) The set of workspace IDs set as explicit remote state consumers for the given workspace.
 * `operations` - **Deprecated** Whether to use remote execution mode.
 When set to `false`, the workspace will be used for state storage only.
 Defaults to `true`.
 This value _must not_ be provided if `execution_mode` is provided.